anushamrevankar/Luxury-e-commerce-platform-for-Indigenous-artisans/README.md

 5-You can choose the product and click on it to add the item on cart.<br>
 6-After that you can check the Payment Option.<br>
 7-Just click on index.html to see the seller part.<br>

+Below are the some screenshots for the preview <br>

 ![image](https://user-images.githubusercontent.com/54260470/158051672-dff34e99-a45e-440e-9d96-cb14e40a3ae5.png)